 4. Designate a dispensary OR a caregiver to grow a portion of your 6 flowering plants, and grow the rest of the plants for yourself.

 Registering With the State

-Patients DO NOT need to register with the State of Maine DHHS.
+Patients DO NOT need to register with the State of Maine DAFS.

 In order to receive legal protections for patient use and cultivation of marijuana, a patient must have an up-to-date Certification from their Physician, on tamper-resistant paper, dated for one year.

-The Division of Licensing and Regulatory Services (DLRS) within the Maine Department of Health and Human Services (DHHS) has launched a custom online service to allow licensed medical providers to certify patients for the use of medical marijuana on January 5, 2015.
+The Division of Licensing and Regulatory Services (DLRS) within the Maine Department of Administrative and Financial Services (DAFS) has launched a custom online service to allow licensed medical providers to certify patients for the use of medical marijuana on January 5, 2015.
 The online service will only be available to licensed Maine medical physicians and nurse practitioners in good standing and will produce a standard printed certification for all patients in the Maine Medical Use of Marijuana Program.
 Its use is mandatory.

 The new system includes several precautions that ensure information privacy and data integrity and conforms to standard health care information security standards, and offers a variety of benefits to patients, physicians and the DLRS.
 Enhanced security, direct relationship-building between the patient and provider and the immediate issuance of a patient designation card are just a few of the benefits.

 Patient information is not captured or stored in this new system.
 A basic transaction history will be retained for statistical purposes, which include the date, name of the certifying medical provider, the zip code of the patient and whether the patient is over age 18.
 Medical provider login information and passwords will be encrypted.